Python Tkinter Stopwatch

 Stopwatch source code in Python

-In this section, we will explain the easy way to code stopwatch in Python.
+In this section, we will explain the easy way to code a stopwatch in Python.
 It is recommended to please go throw the entire blog.

 Step 1:

-Import everything from tkinter module
+Import everything from the tkinter module

 from tkinter import *